Processing Units

 Statistical API is also a multi-temporal request.
 The same rules for calculating multiplication factors apply.

-NDVI calculation for a parcel
+NDVI Calculation for a Parcel with Sentinel-2

 An example of calculation of processing units of NDVI value over a 4 hectare large parcel at 10 m spatial resolution is presented in the table below.